Astron/Astron/doc/protocol/01-client.md

-OpenOTP Client Protocol Documentation
+Astron Client Protocol Documentation
 ---------------------------------------
 **Author**
 Sam "CFSworks" Edwards (09-17-2013)

 ### Section 0: Abstract ###

-This file documents the protocol used by clients to communicate with an OpenOTP cluster.
-This should not be confused with the *internal protocol*, which is used by OpenOTP servers to communicate amongst themselves.
+This file documents the protocol used by clients to communicate with an Astron cluster.
+This should not be confused with the *internal protocol*, which is used by Astron servers to communicate amongst themselves.
 Instead, the client protocol is used by game clients (running on the players' computers) to communicate with the Client Agent -- the gateway into the cluster.
 Because clients connect to the Client Agent rather than directly into the Message Director, I will use